 - brown sugar

 - ground cinnamon

 - maple syrup or honey

 How do you make Instant Pot Cinnamon Apples?

 - Prep the granny smiths: In a bowl, put some lemon juice.
 Cut the fruits.
 Take out the seeds and core, then, slice thinly.
 Dip each surface of the slices in the lemon juice.

 - Prep the IP: Once done, put the slices and juice in the IP.
 Add the rest of the ingredients including the slurry.
 Pour everything inside the IP then, mix the ingredients.

 - Pressure cook: Seal (valve in sealing position) the IP then, set the schedules manually.
 Set 2 minutes if you like your crispy or 10 minutes if you want it to be softer.

-- NPR: Once done, allow the pressure to dissipate on its own.
+- NPR: Once done, do a quick release.
 Then, open the lid and serve!